mkdocstrings/griffe/docs/guide/users/public-apis.md

 - all public objects are added to the inventory (which means they are documented in our API docs)
 - no private object is added to the inventory

-RECO: **Our recommendation — Test your API declaration early.**
+GRIFFE: **Our recommendation — Test your API declaration early.**
 The sooner you test your API declaration, the better your code base will evolve.
 This will force you to really think about how your API is exposed to yours users.
 This will prevent mistakes like leaving a new object as public while you don't want users to start relying on it, or forgetting to expose a public object in your top-level module or to document it in your API docs.

 ## Linters

 Depending on their configuration, many popular Python linters will warn you that you access or import private objects.
 This doesn't play well with hidden module layouts, where modules are private or moved under a private (sub-)package.
 Sometimes it doesn't even play well with private methods

-> RECO: **Our recommendation — Ignore "protected access" warnings for your own package, or make the warnings smarter.**
+> GRIFFE: **Our recommendation — Ignore "protected access" warnings for your own package, or make the warnings smarter.**
 > To users of linters, we recommend adding `# noqa` comments on the relevant code lines, or globally disabling warnings related to "private object access" if per-line exclusion requires too much maintenance.
 >
 > To authors of linters, we recommend (if possible) making these warnings smarter: they shouldn't be triggered when private objects are accessed from within the *same package*.
 Marking objects as private is meant to prevent downstream code to use them, not to prevent the developers of the current package themselves to use them: they know what they are doing and should be allowed to use their own private objects without warnings.
 At the same time, they don't want to disable these warnings *globally*, so the warnings should be derived in multiple versions, or made smarter.